Some years ago, I asked the question: "Whatever happened to Olga

 them after their year with the Flying Tigers in Burma and China.

-The book is available as an iUniverse paperback (that's Joel
+The book is available as a

-Naprstek's cover at left) and also in digital form for reading on
+digital form for reading on Amazon's Kindle

 "I recommend to members of this Forum Dan Ford's new,